wo984c/LinuxHosting/Readme.md

     # ls -la
     ```

     c.
-If .ssh/ does not exists, create it
+If .ssh/ does not exists, else continue to step d

     ```
     # mkdir .ssh